⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Serious Side Effects and Warnings

 Is Zepbound safe?
-While tirzepatide has a generally favorable safety profile, there are important serious risks to be aware of.
+While tirzepatide has a often favorable safety profile, there are important serious risks to be aware of.
 Tirzepatide carries a boxed warning for thyroid C-cell tumors based on animal studies.
 It is contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN-2).
-Other serious risks include pancreatitis, acute gallbladder disease (or other gallbladder problems), low blood sugar (hypoglycemia, particularly when used with insulin or sulfonylureas), acute kidney injury, kidney disease, and severe hypersensitivity reactions.

 ⚠ Important Safety Warning